Residency Requirements & Legal Guide in China

 Consumer Protection

-- ✓7-day cooling-off for online/mail orders
+- ✓7-day no-reason returns for online/mail orders

-- ✓Triple damages for fake goods
+- ✓Triple damages for food safety violations

-- ✓Right to safe products and refunds
+- ✓Right to full refunds for fake/counterfeit goods

 Bureaucracy & Administrative Efficiency